noahMacg/BIT446_T6_logisticRegression/README.md

 - EstMonthsCustomer: 1.003551
 - EstSalary: 1.149028

-**Determinant of Matrix**(all vars): 0.0317204
+**Determinant of Correlation Matrix**(all vars): 0.0317204

 **Feature Importance**
 - Estimated Salary: Variable importance 5.15 with statistical significance alpha = 2.63e-07
-- Age: Variable importance 2.05 with statistical significance alpha = 0.04.
+- Age: Variable importance 2.05 with statistical significance alpha = 0.04

 **Odds Ratio:** For simultaneous coffee/donut purchase, we can expect:
 - $10K salary --> 5.2 times more likely to purchase